OmkarKirpan/pptxTrans/README.md

 *   💬 **Facilitating Collaboration:** Allows users to comment directly on text elements within the slide context (future feature).
 *   ⏱️ **Increasing Efficiency:** Reduces the manual effort involved in traditional translation methods.

+## 📚 Documentation

+This project includes comprehensive integration documentation to help you understand and work with the different components:

+* **[Frontend Service Integration Guide](docs/service-integration.md)** - How to integrate the Next.js frontend with both microservices
+* **[PPTX Processor Service Integration Guide](pptx-processor-service/docs/integration-guide.md)** - API endpoints and integration details for the PPTX processing service
+* **[Audit Service Integration Guide](audit-service/docs/integration-guide.md)** - API endpoints and integration details for the audit logging service
+* **Memory Bank** - Comprehensive project documentation in the `memory-bank/` directory

 ## 🔑 Key Features

 *   👤 **User Authentication:** Secure login and signup using Supabase Auth.